mattbattison/66sherwinroad.co.uk/index.md

 Last summer we upgraded both bathrooms and installed a larger and more efficient boiler to ensure every room is nice and warm in the winter and to make sure there is always lots of hot water for the showers!

 For the latest updates, check out our blog below or follow us on [twitter](https://twitter.com/{{ site.twitter_username }}).
 You can also see us [featured in The Tab Nottingham](https://thetab.com/uk/nottingham/2018/11/09/these-notts-landlords-set-up-a-house-twitter-and-its-the-most-wholesome-thing-youll-ever-see-40592).
 Interested?
-Email us at <hello@66sherwinroad.co.uk>.
+Email us at <hello@66sherwinroad.co.uk> or [register interest here](/contact).

 ![Big Bedroom](/assets/big-bedroom.jpg)